 Two Little Miners was Richard Scarry’s first illustration.
 In subsequent years he wrote or drew more than 300 stories.
 His sales eventually soared to several hundred million copies worldwide.
 Typical of Scarry’s drawings was their emphasis on action with precise detail in depicting everyday life.
 Two Little Miners tells the tale of coal miners and their hard work underground.
 The story’s happy ending was reason enough to have it read again and again.
 Memories of the book are warmly juxtaposed with Sunday evenings watching the Wonderful World of Disney in our cozy living room.

 We moved to Enumclaw in December 1958.
 Kindergarten wasn’t available in Elk Coal, so I joined Mrs. Todnam’s class in January, halfway through the school year.
 Many of the classmates I met that first day of school graduated with me twelve years later.

 Enumclaw was The Land of Oz compared to Elk Coal.
 My eyes were opened and the world brightened.
-We’d left the dreary and arrived in a real town.
+We’d left the dreary sticks and arrived in a real town.
 Our neighborhood had stately churches with steeples that reached towards the sky.
 Paved streets, grass medians, and concrete sidewalks outlined blocks of well-kept homes.
 Front yards boasted rhododendrons with flowers that bloomed in spring.
 A thriving downtown with stores, cafes, and a movie theater was but a five-minute walk from home.

 Kids were everywhere—at school, in back yards, and throughout the neighborhood.
 Our isolated existence in Elk Coal faded in memory.
 Enumclaw became my town and playing with kids my passion.